kovidgoyal/calibre/manual/faq.rst

       no longer allows third party software to connect to their devices using a USB cable.
 Instead use a wireless connection, via the calibre Content server.
-    * If you are connecting a Kindle Fire or other Android device, read the note under :ref:`android_usb`.
+    * If you are connecting a 2024 Kindle or newer or an Android device, and are on macOS or Linux, read the note under :ref:`android_usb`.
     * On macOS if you get permission errors when connecting a device to calibre, you can fix that by looking under :guilabel:`System Preferences > Security and Privacy > Privacy > Files and Folders`.